 Summit Hotel Properties's score of 40 is higher than 64% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Summit Hotel Properties reported total carbon emissions of approximately 60,501,000 kg CO2e, comprising 17,266,000 kg CO2e from Scope 1 and 43,235,000 kg CO2e from Scope 2.
-This represents a slight decrease from 2023, where emissions totalled about 62,783,000 kg CO2e, with Scope 1 emissions at 17,927,000 kg CO2e and Scope 2 at 44,857,000 kg CO2e.
-Over the past few years, the company has maintained a consistent emissions profile, with 2022 emissions recorded at approximately 63,690,000 kg CO2e, and 2021 at about 66,037,000 kg CO2e.
-The emissions intensity metrics indicate that the company has an emissions intensity of about 5.8 kg CO2e per square foot and 16.0 kg CO2e per occupied room, reflecting their operational efficiency.
-Despite the absence of specific reduction targets or commitments, Summit Hotel Properties is actively engaged in monitoring and reporting its emissions through the CDP framework.
-The company does not currently disclose any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and customer use.
+In 2024, Summit Hotel Properties reported total carbon emissions of approximately 60,501,000 kg CO2e, comprising 17,266,000 kg CO2e from Scope 1 and 43,235,000 kg CO2e from Scope 2 emissions.
+This reflects a slight decrease from 2023, where total emissions were about 62,783,000 kg CO2e, with Scope 1 emissions at 17,927,000 kg CO2e and Scope 2 emissions at 44,857,000 kg CO2e.
+Over the past few years, the company has maintained a consistent emissions profile, with 2022 emissions recorded at approximately 63,690,000 kg CO2e, and 2021 emissions at about 66,037,000 kg CO2e.
+Notably, the emissions intensity per occupied room has been reported at 16.0 kg CO2e, indicating a focus on operational efficiency.
+Despite the absence of specific reduction targets or commitments, Summit Hotel Properties is actively engaged in sustainability practices, as evidenced by their emissions reporting and transparency.
+The company does not currently disclose Scope 3 emissions, which often represent a significant portion of total corporate emissions in the hospitality sector.
 Summit Hotel Properties operates independently, with no emissions data cascaded from a parent company.
-Their commitment to sustainability is evident in their transparency regarding emissions reporting, although further initiatives or targets for emissions reduction have not been specified.
+Their commitment to sustainability is reflected in their ongoing efforts to monitor and report emissions, aligning with industry standards for climate accountability.

 Access structured emissions data, company-specific emission factors, and source documents